jasongraham/oldblog/about/index.markdown

 My name is Jason.
 I'm 23 years old.
 I have a lovely wife, and two small dogs.
 By day I am an [electrical engineering](http://www.eecs.wsu.edu/) graduate student in communication and information theory at [Washington State University](http://www.wsu.edu).
 In the future, I hope do research and possibly teach.

 On the rare occasion I have free time, I enjoy playing guitar, spending time with my family, reading sci-fi, and exploring Linux.
-For the small snippets of spare time during the day, I tend to peruse my [blogroll].

 {% include on_the_web.html %}
 For a bit more professional or academic information on me, check out my [school website], though it's a bit sparse at the moment.
 My wife and I also share a [family blog].